yaiza612/syncells_game_trust/README.md

 # SynCells Game Trust
-Simulation of a synthetic community of cells playing the game of trust
+Simulation of a synthetic community of cells playing the game of trust.

 ## Graphical Description of the model